satyajitdash61/GreetingApp/README.md

-# GreetingApp
+# WeatherApp
-User will be welcomed with a greeting card
+User can get the weather details .